slatedocs/slate/source/includes/administration/_users.md

 `email`<br/>*string* | The email of the user `creationDate`<br/>*string* | The date in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) that the user was created `status`<br/>*string* | The current status of the user.
+`primaryRoleBinding`<br/>*RoleBinding* | The primary role assigned to this user.
+This role will always be a fixed role.
 `organization`<br/>*[Organization](#administration-organization)* | The organization to which the user belongs `environments`<br/>*Array[[Environment](#administration-environments)]* | The environments the user is member of<br/>*includes*: `id`, `name`
 `roles`<br/>*Array[[Role](#administration-roles)]* | The system and environments roles that are assigned to the user<br/>*includes*: `id`, `name` and `environment.id`